Psychology

 PSYC 2520 (a, MCSR) Data Analysis

 An introduction to the use of descriptive and inferential statistics and design in behavioral research.
-Weekly laboratory work in computerized data analysis.
 Required of majors no later than the junior year, and preferably by the sophomore year.

 Prerequisites: Two of: PSYC 1101 or Placement in above PSYC 1101 and either BIOL 1102 or BIOL 1109 or Placement in BIOL 2000 level or PSYC 2510.